robcarver17/pysystemtrade/docs/futures.md

 <a name="get_historical_data"></a>
 ## Getting historical data for individual futures contracts

 Now let's turn our attention to getting prices for individual futures contracts.
 We could get this from anywhere, but we'll use [Quandl](wwww.quandl.com).
-Obviously you will need to [get the python quandl library](#getQuandlPythonAPI), and you may want to [set a Quandl key](#setQuandlKey).
+Obviously you will need to [get the python Quandl library](#getQuandlPythonAPI), and you may want to [set a Quandl key](#setQuandlKey).

 We can also store it, in principal, anywhere but I will be using the open source [Arctic library](https://github.com/manahl/arctic) which was released by my former employers [AHL](ahl.com).
 This sits on top of Mongo DB (so we don't need yet another database) but provides straightforward and fast storage of pandas DataFrames.

-We'll be using [this code](/sysinit/futures/historical_contract_prices_quandl_mongo.py).
+We'll be using [this script](/sysinit/futures/historical_contract_prices_quandl_mongo.py).
 Unlike the first two initialisation scripts this is set up to run for a single market.

 By the way I can't just pull down this data myself and put it on github to save you time.
 Storing large amounts of data in github isn't a good idea regardless of whether it is in .csv or Mongo files, and there would also be licensing issues with basically just copying and pasting raw data from Quandl.
 You have to get, and then store, this stuff yourself.
 And of course at some point in a live system you would be updating this yourself.